 What should you ask your child’s doctor about neuroblastoma?

 It is important to have open, honest discussions with your child’s cancer care team.
-You should feel free to ask any question that's on your mind, no matter how minor it might seem.
+You should ask any question on your mind, no matter how minor it might seem.
 Among the questions you might want to ask are:

 - What is the stage (extent) of the neuroblastoma?

 - Which risk group does my child’s cancer fall into?
 What does this mean?

 - What else can you tell about the cancer based on the lab tests?

 - Do we need to have any other tests done before we discuss treatment?